ghdl/ghdl/doc/about.rst

 ..
 HINT::
-   Although synthesis is not supported yet, there is some experimental feature to generate RTL netlists (VHDL or EDIF) from synthesisable code.
-For subcommand ``--synth`` to be available, GHDL must be configured/built with option ``--enable-synth`` (GCC 8.1>= required, due to some new GNAT features which are only available in recent releases).
-Since this is a proof-of-concept, the output is mostly a dump of an internal structure for now.
-Therefore, it is not very useful, except for debugging.

-   Moreover, `ghdlsynth <https://github.com/tgingold/ghdlsynth-beta>`_ is a complementary repository that lets GHDL to be loaded by `yosys <http://www.clifford.at/yosys/>`_ as a frontend plugin module, in order to generate bitstreams for some FPGA devices.
+   Although synthesis is not available yet, there is some experimental support.
+See :ref:`DEV:Synthesis` for further info.

 .. _INTRO:WHO: